Casale Monferrato: Manufacturing

+Casale Monferrato was an important centre of quarries of limestone and the production of lime (since the Roman times the strength of the lime produced in the Monferrato area was well known by designers and architects).
+Since the XIX century Casale Monferrato became the Italian capital for binders production: Lime Putty, Hydraulic Lime and Cement.
+Indeed, the city had the merit of being the first Italian city to develop industrial cement production, thanks to the richness and quality of the Monferrato marl suitable, without the addition of correctives, for the manufacture of natural cement.
+Among the many testimonies present in the city and symbols of the history of cement production in Casale Monferrato are the Paraboloide and the Furnasetta.

-Since the early 1900s Casale is known for cement production; Buzzi Unicem, one of the largest cement producers in the world, is headquartered in the town.
+Since the early 1900s Casale has been known above all for cement production; Buzzi Unicem, one of the largest cement producers in the world, is headquartered in the town.

 After WW2 Casale become also an important manufacturing centre for the production of refrigerators, with the first company called Franger Frigor s.r.l. being established in the town in 1945.

 New companies started in 1957 Mondial Frigori s.r.l. and many more after.

 Only to name few Carma S.p.A., Cofi S.p.A., Framec S.p.A., all of them connected in some way with Franger Frigor.

-In 1965 Vendo Italy S.p.A. who sales bottle coolers and vending machines.
+In 1965 Vendo Italy S.p.A. which sells bottle coolers and vending machines.

 Late '60 Cold Car started a new production in refrigerated vehicles using eutectic plates.

 Other companies started production in the following years: Industra Apparecchiature Refrigerate IAR, PastorFrigor, GeneralFilter, Unifrigor, IARP.

 "Dena" is another company working on refrigeration filters and capillary tubes.

 Around 13 manufacturing companies work now in this field.

 Most of the production in Casale is about Vending machines, Bottle Coolers, Vertical and Horizontal Cabinet, Refrigerated trucks.

 In this field, many are the technological innovations driven by environmental and energy efficiencies aspects which are used by those companies.

 Casale is also known for the training facilities in refrigeration and air conditioning organised by Centro Studi Galileo since 1975.